Within my story, there are discussions of suicide.

 Sometimes we need reminding how special and how wanted we are.
 It’s easy to forget in a world where we are encouraged to be like someone else.
 In a world where we aren’t encouraged to make mistakes and know that it’s ok, a world where you’re never made to feel enough.

 But let me tell you this, you are enough, you are good enough for anything, and you don’t need to suffer.
 You are beautiful and wanted and if you’re suffering, you can get better.

 If you are feeling in anyway like I did or similar or different, don’t suffer, please reach out and get help.
-Please understand your worth, you are worth receiving help, you are worth feeling good.

 The course I have created is for you, it’s for you if you need a boost into freedom.

 Remember your worth and no matter how low you get it is not your time to go, get as much help as you can.